Elevation: | 11,000 ft |

 Description

-Long (up to seven 200' pitches), less-than-vertical quartzite routes, sometimes on bone-white stone.
-It's been said that higher grades are impossible in the Snowies, with their abundance of holds.
-Be prepared to run it out on all climbs.
-A standard rack is a single set of nuts, and a single set of cams from very small to 3".
+Long (up to five 200' pitches), less-than-vertical routes on slick quartzite.
+Be prepared to run it out on the harder climbs.
+A standard rack is a single set of nuts, a double set of brassies, a single set of cams from very small to 3" and ten over-the-shoulder runners.
+On some lines, you'll be doing your hardest moves on your smallest pro.
+This is alpine climbing.
+Snowstorms are common.

 Getting There